krixik-ai/krixik-docs/docs/modules/caption.md

 This document reviews the `caption` module - which takes as input an image and returns a text description of the input image.
 Output data is returned as a json.

-This document includes an overview of custom pipeline setup, current model set, parameters, and `.process` usage for this module.

-To follow along with this demonstration be sure to initialize your krixik session with your api key and url as shown below.

-We illustrate loading these required secrets in via [python-dotenv](https://pypi.org/project/python-dotenv/), storing those secrets in a `.env` file.
-This is always good practice for storing / loading secrets (e.g., doing so will reduce the chance you inadvertantly push secrets to a repo).

 A table of contents for the remainder of this document is shown below.

 - [pipeline setup](#pipeline-setup)